Scalable Batch Bayesian Optimization Via Subspace Acquisition Functions: Introduction

 \section{Introduction}

 Bayesian optimization~\cite{Mockus1994}, also known as Efficient Global Optimization (EGO)~\cite{Jones_1998}, is a powerful tool for solving expensive black-box optimization problems.
-Unlike gradient-based algorithms and evolutionary algorithms, Bayesian optimization employees a statistical model to approximate the original objective function and uses an acquisition function to determine where to sample in its search process.
+Unlike gradient-based algorithms and evolutionary algorithms, Bayesian optimization employs a statistical model to approximate the original objective function and uses an acquisition function to determine where to sample in its search process.
 Bayesian optimization has gained lots of success in machine learning~\cite{Snoek_2012}, robot control~\cite{Lizotte_2007}, and engineering design~\cite{Lam_2018}.
-The developments of Bayesian optimization have been reviewed in~\cite{Shahriari_2016,Wang_2023}.
+The developments of Bayesian optimization have been reviewed in~\cite{Shahriari_2016,Wang_2023,Garnett_2023}.

 The standard Bayesian optimization algorithm selects and evaluates new points one by one.
 The sequential selection and evaluation process is inefficient when parallel computing resources are available.
-Therefore, developing batch Bayesian optimization algorithms, which are able to evaluate a batch of samples simultaneously, is in great needs.
+It should be noted that the evaluation of the expensive simulations and asynchronous batch evaluations can also be beneficial from parallel computing techniques.
+In this work, we focus on synchronous parallel computing.
+Studies on asynchronous batch approaches can be found in~\cite{Janusevskis_2012,Alvi_2019,Ath_2021}.
+Developing batch Bayesian optimization algorithms, which are able to evaluate a batch of samples simultaneously, is in great needs.
 The main reason Bayesian optimization operates sequentially is that optimizing the acquisition function can often deliver only one sample point.
 Therefore, the key to develop batch Bayesian optimization algorithms is to design batch acquisition functions.
-Currently, the most popular acquisition functions used in Bayesian optimization are the Expected Improvement (EI)~\cite{Mockus1994}, the Probability of Improvement (PI)~\cite{Kushner_1964} and the Lower Confidence Bound (LCB)~\cite{Cox_1997}.
-Among them, the EI criterion is arguably the most widely used.
-Therefore, we focus on the parallel extensions of the EI criterion in this work.
+Currently, popular acquisition functions used in Bayesian optimization are the Expected Improvement (EI)~\cite{Mockus1994}, the Probability of Improvement (PI)~\cite{Kushner_1964}, the Upper Confidence Bound (UCB)~\cite{Cox_1997}, the Knowledge Gradient (KG)~\cite{Frazier_2008}, Entropy Search (ES)~\cite{Hennig_2012}, Predictive Entropy Search (PES)~\cite{HL_2014}, Max-value Entropy Search (MES)~\cite{WangZi_2017}, Thompson Sampling (TS)~\cite{Kandasamy_2018} and so on.
+There are also works focusing on the optimization methods of the acquisition functions~\cite{Wilson_2017,Grosnit_2021,Gramacy_2022,Wycoff_2026}.
+Among different acquisition functions, the EI criterion is arguably the most widely used.
+Therefore, we mainly focus on the parallel extensions of the EI criterion in this work.
+We also extend our proposed approach to the PI and UCB acquisition functions in Section~\ref{section_experiment}.